zhijianglee/Fix-Simulator/README.md

 # Set Up

 Simulator.properties containing list of configured properties.
-Only below are working

-* tag58*
-* simulator_comp_id
-* fills logic
+To get things started.
+You need to configure market_price_source

+If you choose DB.
+You will need to provide the table and columns details to retrieve the price

 1. Minimum Python version is 3.9